jinwei15/java-PythonSyntax-Leetcode/README.md

 hopefully someone seen this can also be motivited and keep going.
 --jinwei

 Easy life 剁手复习期间不刷OJ I hate the HR people who knows nothing anout the IT and fucking ignore people.
-I do not think there should be a HR people that kills the "good" people and give the oppotunity to some rubbish
+I do not think there should be a HR people that kills the "good" people and give the oppotunity to some rubbish.

+Eventually I will be better than all of you cunt

 😄4.24
 😄4.25